wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * GCM (Galois field/Counter Mode) parallel 128 bits https://www.wikiwand.com/en/Galois/Counter_Mode
    <br /><br />

-NSA Clipper chip uses Skipjack

 <a target="_blank" href="https://www.youtube.com/watch?v=VPvZbMXfv_0">VIDEO</a>: Hybrid cryptography combines the convenience of a public-key cryptosystem with the efficiency of a symmetric-key cryptosystem.
 Public-key cryptosystems are convenient in that they do not require the sender and receiver to share a common secret in order to communicate securely:
    1. The symmetric algorithm provides keys used for encryption.
    2. The symmetric keys are passed to the asymmetric algorithm, which encrypts the symmetric keys and automatically distributes them.
    3. The message is encrypted with the symmetric key.
-   4. Both the message and the key are sent to the receiver.
+   4. Both the message and the public key are sent to the receiver.
    5. The receiver decrypts the symmetric key and uses the symmetric key to decrypt the message.
    <br /><br />